-The Amy and Tom books, are a tool for bereaved primary school aged children and distributed free of charge to bereaved families, family liaison officers, schools, and medical professionals across the country.
+The Amy and Tom books are a tool for bereaved primary school aged children and are distributed free of charge to bereaved families, family liaison officers, schools, and medical professionals across the country.

 The idea is that adults and children read through the book together, which helps a child understand the unusual feelings they’re experiencing, while giving suggestions on how to cope.

 We teamed up with Child Bereavement, Trauma and Emotional Wellbeing Service (CHUMS) to provide local schools, medical professionals, community groups and bereaved families with access to a series of short animated films.
 The films are aimed at helping bereaved children aged 7- 16 cope with the loss of a loved one and provide additional resource to relatives, teachers and other organisations who all play a role in supporting a child through their loss.